jarenunzen/cambodiaicg/README.md

 # **Resources for Accuracy Assessments**
+Leading Book on Thematic Accuracy
 - Congalton, R.G., & Green, K. (2019).
 Assessing the Accuracy of Remotely Sensed Data: Principles and Practices, Third Edition (3rd ed.).
 CRC Press. https://doi.org/10.1201/9780429052729

+Fundamental Methods
+- Congalton, R.G., 1991.
+A review of assessing the accuracy of classifications of remotely sensed data.
+Remote sensing of environment, 37(1), pp.35-46.

+Good Practices and Confidence Intervals
 - Olofsson, P., Foody, G.M., Herold, M., Stehman, S.V., Woodcock, C.E. and Wulder, M.A., 2014.
 Good practices for estimating area and assessing accuracy of land change.
 Remote sensing of Environment, 148, pp.42-57.
 - Olofsson, P., Foody, G.M., Stehman, S.V. and Woodcock, C.E., 2013.
 Making better use of accuracy data in land change studies: Estimating accuracy and area and quantifying uncertainty using stratified estimation.
 Remote sensing of environment, 129, pp.122-131.